-Students in their final semester (not to exceed the 8th semester) and enrolled less than full-time can receive pro-rated amounts of their Wabash merit-based awards.
-Example: Wally has a merit-based scholarship worth \$10,000 per semester.
-Wally only needs to enroll in two courses in his 8th semester at Wabash to complete his degree requirements.
+Students in their final semester (not to exceed the 8th semester) and enrolled less than full time may be eligible to receive prorated amounts of their institutional financial aid.

+Example: Wally has a Wabash merit-based scholarship worth \$10,000 per semester and a Wabash Grant worth \$5,000 per semester.
+In his 8th semester, Wally enrolls in the final two courses needed to complete his degree requirements.
 Two credits are 2/3 the standard full-time enrollment of three credits.
-Therefore, Wally can receive \$6,667 (2/3 X \$10,000) during his final semester at Wabash, even though he is not enrolled full-time.
+Therefore, Wally can receive \$10,000 (2/3 X \$15,000) during his final semester at Wabash, even though he is not enrolled full-time.
+Note that Wally's tuition charges are reduced to reflect the two credits in which he is enrolled.

-Certain named scholarships such as the Knight and Jovanovich, to name a couple, have separate eligiblity and renewal requirements.
-Recipients will be notified of the details of their named scholarship at the time the award is made.
-Wabash aid does not pay for courses taken that do not apply toward graduation requirements.
+Certain named Wabash scholarships have separate eligibility and renewal requirements.
+Recipients are notified of the details of their named scholarship at the time the award is made.